-I have called Willagee home for the past 19 years and live here with my partner Greg and two teenage daughters.
+I have called Willagee home for the past 19 years and live here with my two teenage daughters.
 As a family, we’ve been active in our local community - at Caralee Community School, the Palmyra Rebels Netball Club and the Willagee Community Centre.

 As Councillor, I want to play my part in building a vibrant, inclusive community where everyone is valued and everyone belongs.

 Straight out of school, I worked in retail and hospitality before moving into finance.
 The lure of the sea was too strong, however, and I’ve spent much of my life working in the maritime industry.
 At different times, I’ve worked as Master of the boat, deckhand, cook and even as a pearl operations diver.
 I currently work on a tugboat in the Port of Fremantle – physically demanding, sometimes dangerous work, in a male dominated industry.